eze-yisus/eze-yisus/README.md

 <hr />

-<h3>I'm a Full-Stack Web Developer.
+<h3>I'm a Full-Stack Web Developer from Argentina.
 I have knowledge of technologies such as JavaScript, Node.Js, React, Redux, Express, SQL and more!</h3>
 <h3>I want to learn new technologies and web development tools to be able to connect with the whole world and continue growing within the field.</h3>

 <hr />